-This course is specifically designed to focus on research-based concepts of language and literacy learning.
-Evaluation of literacy activity and components of a literacy-rich environment will be examined.
-A minimum of 10 field experience hours is required.
-Prerequisite: Admission to Education Program or permission from Teacher Education Coordinator.
+This course is specifically designed for elementary education majors to focus on research-based concepts of language and literacy learning of primary grades.
+This course will also provide a broad overview of the field of children's literature with considerations and criticism of major genres and how they relate to literacy development in the primary grades.
+Prerequisite: Admission to Education Program or permission from Education Program Director.